t1m0thyj/WinDynamicDesktop/README.md

 ## Themes

-Pick from the 3 themes bundled with macOS, or many more themes available for download [here](https://windd.info/themes/)
+Pick from the various themes bundled with macOS, or many more themes available for download [here](https://windd.info/themes/)

 ![Screenshot of Select Theme window](images/select_theme.png)